-3.2 Swiss Data
+3.2 Swiss data

 We make use of data from the Swiss Costs and Benefits Survey conducted by the Swiss Federal Statistical Office and the Centre for Research in Economics of Education at the University of Bern in 2009.5 The original sample has 12,634 observations.
-Focussing on those establishments that had recruited a positive number of new workers in the past three years reduces the sample size to 4,265 observations.
+Focusing on those establishments that had recruited a positive number of new workers in the past 3 years reduces the sample size to 4265 observations.
 We also drop all observations with missing values on the specific occupation of the workers involved in recruitment and training activities, as they do not allow for a precise calculations of hiring costs.
-This leaves a sample size of 2,934 establishments.
+This leaves a sample size of 2934 establishments.

-The survey asks questions that are very similar to those in the German survey reviewed above, hence we simply report our computations for the Swiss data in Table 2.6 The results
+The survey asks questions that are very similar to those in the German survey reviewed above, hence we simply report our computations for the Swiss data in Table 2 in the same way as above.6 The results indicate that the shares of output costs and post-